Manville School District: Administration

+The district's last permanent superintendent, Jamil Maroun, left at the end of August 2026 to become the superintendent in nearby Franklin.

 Board of education

 The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.